Chuong7/BitTwiddler/README.md

 # BitTwiddler
-A bit of bit twiddling exercises in C from CS 367
+A bit of bit twiddling fun in C from CS 367